mmazepa/mmazepa/README.md

 :mortar_board: During my undergraduate studies my specialization was "**Web Applications and Databases**".

 :mortar_board: I finished master's degree in computer science.
-My master's thesis was about **graph coloring** and its applications in solving puzzles like Sudoku, N-Queens problem etc.
+My master's thesis "**Solving Selected Puzzles by Graph Coloring Algorithms**" was about graph coloring and its applications in solving puzzles like Sudoku, N-Queens problem etc.

 :spaghetti: I love cooking, baking and everything like that.
 I have always thought that **algorithms are like recipes**.